 One thing to consider regarding overlays on existing concrete is that all surfaces are not in good condition for resurfacing.
 If severe cracks are present or the surface is on unstable or uneven ground, depending on the severity, it may require demolition and replacement.

 Pavers and stone each have their unique natural appearance.
 Stamped concrete overlays are a way to make concrete resemble other materials and finishes.
 Merely placing design in the concrete and applying color and finish won’t necessarily present a work of art.

 A couple of the best reasons to use an overlay instead of stamped concrete Orlando include:

 - More flexibility in texture – Raw concrete has a rough surface, even when a smooth finished is applied.
 On exterior surfaces, smooth concrete can be a liability and a likely cause for falls, so it doesn’t make the friendliest or safest surface.
 The use of a topping agent allows for a surface to be textured without being excessively rough like sandpaper on bare feet.

 - Better color selections – Concrete is difficult to color in a way that makes it truly resemble other materials.
 Adding color to the concrete at the plant can produce a single color, but this doesn’t do anything for the range or depth.
 Applied colors in the paint may not be very durable, but when colors are blended into an overlay, it is more permanent and much more varied.

 Imprinted concrete is still a good choice for large pours, but for a more practical application, overlays are better.
 Decorative concrete overlays, such as stamped concrete, make a dramatic statement and are appreciated for many years to come.
-They are used to highlight areas around a home or business: pool decks, patios, driveways, interior flooring, and other concrete floors.
+They are used to highlight areas around a home or business: pool decks, patios, driveways, interior flooring, concrete stamping Orlando and more.

 Learn more about our decorative concrete Orlando services.
 Call us for a free estimate in and around the Orlando FL area!